 Indeed, we build up walls again and again.
 We defend ourselves from ever trying anything because we dread the consequences.
 Yet, we also refuse to try again after we fall.
 We build a wall of regret to shield us from future possibilities.
 Walls.
 Wall everywhere that keep us from happiness, love, and joy.

 “Something stirred the embers/ In this long dead heart/ Beautiful and simple/ But much too far apart”.
 There is always a coal alive in our souls.
 We may have been fed to the fire of pain and failure, but there is always that one spark left within us.
-HOPE.
+Hope.
 Hope can always live on in our hearts.
-Love can still live on.
+Love can still live on, too.
 Love can still be had.
 Why?
 Because love and hope and happiness are all worth it.
 They are worth the trouble, the scars, and the dejection.
 Love doesn’t have to kill us all.
 We can try.
 And then try again.
 What matters is how we handle ourselves.
 Will we build walls?
 Or will will get up, knock the dust off, and try again?

 Nick’s comments: “An excellent analysis yet again.”

-Another spotlight has come to an end.
-I hope everyone has enjoyed it to some extent.
 Redemption’s “Snowfall on Judgment Day” takes us down to the depths, but then offers hope in the end.
 The whole album is centered around walls that we build: mental, spiritual, relational, and even political.

 Whether it be a wall of propaganda and lies to put freedom in a cage or walls built to keep out the pain so as to be there for your beloved child, these walls are part of our nature: Some are bad, and some are good.
 We may build walls to shield us from accomplishing things or finding love, or we may put up defenses to keep us from trying again.
 Indeed, we may even find that we build walls of depression and anxiety that keep our loved ones from reaching us.